casper-astro/mlib_devel/docs/src/Installing-the-Toolflow.md

 ## Pre-requisites

-1. MATLAB
+1. Matlab

-    MATLAB installation instructions are available [here](https://casper-toolflow.readthedocs.io/en/latest/src/How-to-install-Matlab.html), or, contact whoever manages your software installations.
+    Matlab installation instructions are available [here](https://casper-toolflow.readthedocs.io/en/latest/src/How-to-install-Matlab.html), or, contact whoever manages your software installations.
-    You will need to install both MATLAB and Simulink.
+    You will need to install both Matlab and Simulink.

 2. Xilinx Vivado